 Step 7: Choose either “I am a new user” or “I have registered previously”

 - Applied Before: Put your user ID and password (if you have an existing account and have applied before but FORGOT YOUR USERNAME and/or PASSWORD: please scroll down and click the link to retrieve your information.

 **Note: The e-mail you use in jobaps.com (when you apply) will be the point of contact to give you notifications regarding interview dates/times and if you have been accepted or not.
 Please try to use an e-mail address that you regularly check.
 Please check your Spam/ Junk Folder as some e-mails may be directed there and look out for any @sfgov.org address.

-Junior Camp Counselor - Serving as a Junior Counselors at one of our 90 different camps throughout San Francisco
+Day Camp Assistant - Serving as a Junior Counselors at one of our 90 different camps throughout San Francisco